TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Experimental Results

+We conduct user studies of 34 participants to evaluate the quality of TalkCLIP's results, the quality of TA-MEAD text descriptions, and TalkCLIP's generalization capability for open-ended text prompts.

+\textbf{Evaluating the quality of generated videos} Our questionnaire includes five videos for each method on the MEAD test dataset.
+For emotion-controllable methods (EAMM, GC-AVT, PD-FGC, EAT, StyleTalk, and TalkCLIP), we include style reference videos and corresponding text descriptions in the questionnaire.
+Participants rate the videos on a scale of 1 to 5 on four aspects: (1) lip synchronization; (2) video realness; (3) style consistency with the reference video; and (4) style consistency with the reference text.

+Table~\ref{table:user_study} shows the results.
+We exclude the scores of style consistency for style-uncontrollable methods.
+Our method achieves the best lip sync score.
+Since both StyleTalk and TalkCLIP employ PIRenderer as the renderer, their video realness scores are close and are higher than those of other methods.
+Despite our method's use of text as the style reference, our scores for \emph{style consistency with video} are better than EAMM and GC-AVT, PD-FGC, and competitive with StyleTalk.
+Our method also outperforms all others in the \emph{style consistency with text} score.
+The improved results over EAT illustrate the advantages of guiding speaking styles with natural language, rather than using emotion labels.

-We first evaluate the quality of our prompt-based text descriptions in TA-MEAD.
-For each participant, our questionnaire contains 20 text-video pairs sampled from TA-MEAD.
-Each participant is asked to evaluate the video w.r.t two statements: \emph{(1) the emotion part in the text accurately describes the emotions in the video} and \emph{(2) the facial action part in the text accurately describes the facial actions in the video}.
-The participants are required to rate each video from 1 to 5 (1-strongly disagree, 2-disagree, 3-don't know, 4-agree, 5-strongly agree).
+\textbf{Evaluating the quality of TA-MEAD Text Descriptions} We conduct an evaluation of the quality of our prompt-based text descriptions in TA-MEAD.
+Our questionnaire includes 20 text-video pairs sampled from TA-MEAD for each participant.
+Participants are asked to express whether they agree with two statements: \emph{(1) Emotion Correctness: whether the emotion part in the text accurately describes the emotions in the video}, and \emph{(2) Facial Action Correctness: whether the facial action part in the text accurately describes the facial actions in the video}.

-As shown in Fig~\ref{fig:userstudy}, 77\% and 73\% texts are considered to accurately describe the emotions and facial actions, respectively.
-The result validates the effectiveness of our prompt-based annotations.
-We inspect samples with low scores and observe them in MEAD dataset.
-Some videos are categorized with erroneous emotion labels (e.g, some neutral emotion videos are put into the ``surprise" category), which lowers the emotion correctness score.
-It is observed that the AU detector generates erroneous AU intensity for a small number of videos, lowering the facial action score.
+As shown in Figure~\ref{fig:userstudy}, 77\% and 73\% of the text descriptions accurately describe those emotions and facial actions, respectively.
+This validates the effectiveness of our prompt-based annotations.
+Moreover, we also inspect samples with low scores in the MEAD dataset.
+We observed that some videos are categorized with erroneous emotion labels in the original MEAD dataset (e.g., some neutral emotion videos are placed in the "surprise" category), which lowers the emotion correctness.
+We also observe that the AU detector generates erroneous AU intensities for a small number of videos, lowering the facial action correctness.
+We manually correct the annotations that participants in the user study consider incorrect.